SCOR SE (EPA:SCR)

 • Q3 saw strong net income, robust P&C performance with a low combined ratio, and continued buffer-building in reserves.
 Life and health results are on track, investment returns remain solid, and the solvency ratio is stable.
 Focus is on underwriting discipline amid a more competitive market.

-• Q1 2025 saw strong net income, high ROE, and robust economic value growth, with all segments contributing positively.
-P&C outperformed on combined ratio despite cat losses, while life and health and investments delivered solid results.
-Guidance and outlook remain confident.
+• Q1 2025 saw strong results with EUR 195 million net income, 18.3% ROE, and 6.8% economic value growth.
+P&C delivered an 85% combined ratio despite CAT losses, while life and health and investments performed well.
+Guidance for the year remains on track.

 • Investor Update